zrcoder/rGo/README.md

 # rGo
 rGo means "Ready?
-Go!" or "remote go" ~~~<br>
+Go!" or "remote go" ~<br>
-It can execute commands(or shell script) on multiple remote hosts autolly
+It can execute commands(or shell script) on multiple remote hosts automatically

 ## Usage